migueltc13/TryHackMe/README.md

     <b>Completed the above?
 You can:</b>
   </summary>

-  - Subscribe to TryHackMe to get paths featuring subscriber-only rooms, use my [referral link](https://tryhackme.com/signup?referrer=6291c8b35002ba0050e92637) to get a ***5$*** discount!
-  - New challenge rooms are released weekly, have a go at them before the write-ups come out!
+  - Join the TryHackMe King of the Hill (KOTH) challenges, check out my [KOTH toolkit repository](https://github.com/migueltc13/KoTH-Tools), for a collection of tools and scripts to help you win.
   - Create your challenge rooms for TryHackMe.
-  - Join the TryHackMe King of the Hill (KOTH) challenges, check out my [KOTH toolkit repository](https://github.com/migueltc13/KoTH-Tools), for a collection of tools and scripts to help you win.
   - Sign up to other platforms such as [CTF time](https://ctftime.org/) and take part in competitive CTFs.
 </details>